Hillman Library: Amy E. Knapp Room

 The Amy E. Knapp Room is a seminar room on the ground floor of Hillman Library that was dedicated on December 15, 2008 in honor of Amy Knapp, a Pitt alumnae, ULS librarian, and School of Information Sciences adjunct professor who died from cancer in 2008.
 The room features a plaque and portrait etching in honor of Knapp.
 In addition to the room, the Dr. Amy E. Knapp Award was also created to recognize individuals' service to ULS and the community.

 K. Leroy Irvis Room

 The K. Leroy Irvis Room is a first floor reading room that is also home to the archives of K. Leroy Irvis who was the first African American to serve as a speaker of the house in any state legislature in the United States since Reconstruction.
-Irvis represented Pittsburgh in the Pennsylvania House of Representatives from 1958–1988.
+Irvis represented Pittsburgh in the Pennsylvania House of Representatives from 1958 to 1988.
 Included in the archives are Irvis' personal papers, legislative materials, campaign literature, photographs, and newspaper clippings.
 The 21,000 square foot room was designed by architect Howard Graves to reflect Ivis, including his fondness of airplanes which is reflected in the ceiling design.
 Ludwig Mies van der Rohe's 1929 Barcelona Pavilion was used as a benchmark reference for the project.
 The room includes a gallery, reading area, reception area, archive storage, and administration and office space.